RIAEvangelist/node-parrot-drone/projects/common.md

 Product version.

 Triggered : during the connection process.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` ProductVersionChanged ` event from the drone :

 ```javascript